demirantay/notebook/syllabus-compsci.md

  - [X] Practice: Exercise and make some command line application.
 Sample ideas, you can make a web scraper or get a API in JSON format and create someting, think of a daily task and automate it.
  - [ ] Learn: Learn how to use a package manager for the language you have picked e.g. Python has pip etc.
  - [X] Learn: Standards and best practices.
 Each language has it is own e.g. Python has PEP
- - [ ] Projeect: Make and Distribute some package / Library.
+ - [ ] Project: Make and Distribute some package / Library.
  - [ ] Learn: Learn about testing.
 There are several ways to write tests such as unit , integration ..etc.
 Tests are very important do not skim through articles.
 Learn how to calculate test covarege.
  - [ ] Project: Write tests for your package built above.
  - [ ] Learn Relational Databases there are many options but pick either PostgreSQL or MySQL
- - [ ] ProjectCreate a simple CRUD web applciation like a blog or something using everything you have learnt this far.
-It should have a registration, adminpanel, posts ...etc.
  - [ ] Learn: a Framework e.g. Django, Flask
- - [ ] Project: Make the application you made above with the framework you chose.
+ - [ ] Project: Make a CRUD application with the framework of your chosing
  - [ ] Learn: a noSQL database you do not have to use it but understand how it is different from relational databases and why they are needed.
 MongoDB is a solid choice.
  - [ ] Learn: Caching, learn how to implenet app level caching using Redis or Memcached
  - [ ] Project: Implement caching to the application you have built above.